Gaining Mastery - Math and Reading with Technology

 Expect times to vary according to student readiness.

-Add, subract, or repeat activities as needed.
+Add, subtract, or repeat activities as needed.

-Kinder Computer Lessons - Complete 9 Week Plan, Qtr.
+Kinder Tech Lessons - Recommendations, Qtr.
 4:

 There may be more material here that can be covered in the time allotted.
 If that is the case, prioritize the skills and activities most important for your students' needs.